Staging, grading and prognosis

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.
-Instead, your doctor can give you an idea about the general outlook for people with the same type and stage of uterine cancer.
+Instead, your doctor can give you an idea about the general outlook for people with the same type and stage of cancer of the uterus.

-To work out your prognosis, your doctor will consider test results, the type of uterine cancer, the rate and depth of tumour growth, the likelihood of response to treatment, and factors such as your age, level of fitness and medical history.
+To work out your prognosis, your doctor will consider test results, the type of cancer of the uterus, the rate and depth of tumour growth, the likelihood of response to treatment, and factors such as your age, level of fitness and medical history.

-In general, the earlier cancer of the uterus is diagnosed, the better the outcome.
-Most early-stage endometrial cancers have a good prognosis with high survival rates.
-If cancer is found after it has spread to other parts of the body (advanced cancer), the prognosis is not as good and there is a higher chance of the cancer coming back after treatment.
+In general, the earlier cancer of the uterus is diagnosed, the better the prognosis.
+Most early-stage cancers of the uterus have high survival rates.
+If cancer is found after it has spread to other parts of the body (advanced cancer), the prognosis is not as good and there is a higher chance of the cancer coming back after treatment or continuing to grow.